Citi is an advertising partner.

 - You're looking for one card to use on everyday spending.

-If you're a bit confused by the rewards program on the Expedia®+ Card from Citi, consider applying for the Citi® Double Cash Card.
-It offers a competitive rewards rate that's straightforward: Get 1% back when you buy and another 1% back when you pay (effectively 2% cash back).
+If you're a bit confused by the rewards program on the Expedia®+ Card from Citi, consider applying for the Citi® Double Cash Card – 18 month BT offer.
+It offers a competitive rewards rate that's straightforward: Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 That high effective 2% cash back rate applies to all purchases, which makes it a better card for everyday spending.
-The best part of the Citi® Double Cash Card is that you won't have to worry about using a certain card for specific purchases, since you'll always get the same cash back rate.
-If you're not the type of person to track your credit card spending routinely, then this is one of the better no-annual-fee cards available.
+The best part of the Citi® Double Cash Card – 18 month BT offer is that you won't have to worry about using a certain card for specific purchases, since you'll always get the same cash back rate.
+If you're not the type of person to track your credit card spending routinely, then this is one of the better $0-annual-fee cards available.

 Consider this if…